 Although tretinoin was originally developed as a treatment for acne, several studies suggest that it can also help to heal acne scars.

-Tretinoin works by increasing the speed at which your body replaces old skin cells—a process known as skin cell turnover.
+Tretinoin works by regulating the speed at which your body replaces old skin cells—a process known as skin cell turnover.
 By removing dead skin cells from the face and replacing them with newer, fresh skin cells, tretinoin can improve acne and reduce some signs of aging.

 Over the course of 3.5 months, the researchers noted that when the subjects used tretinoin cream for acne scars consistently, they observed flattened acne scarring in 79% of the patients.
 The treatment was most effective on younger acne scars, as well as with narrow, indented icepick scars.